The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Results

-Figure~\ref{fig:X} shows the estimated probability density function (PDF) of $X$, which we see is nearly symmetric with $\mu_{\rm Est}=0.036$ and $\sigma_{\rm Est}=2.111$.
-Applying the Student's t-test, we find that the null hypothesis that the estimated distribution of $X$ is consistent with zero mean has a $p$-value of $0.3$, which is acceptable.
+As detailed in \citetalias{Chatterjee2024} (and also in \citealt{Pal2022, Elahi2023, Elahi2023b, Elahi2024}), we expect $X$ to have a symmetric distribution with mean $\mu = 0$ and standard deviation $\sigma = 1$ if the estimated $\pk$ values are consistent with the uncertainties predicted due to the system noise contribution only.
+We expect any residual foreground contamination in $\pk$ to make the distribution of $X$ asymmetric towards a positive value and produce a positive mean, whereas any negative systematics introduced in the analysis are expected to have the opposite effect.
+Figure~\ref{fig:X} shows the estimated probability density function (PDF) of $X$, which we see is nearly symmetric with $\mu_{\rm Est}=0.047$ and $\sigma_{\rm Est}=1.392$.
+Applying the Student's t-test, we find that the null hypothesis that the estimated distribution of $X$ is consistent with zero mean has a $p$-value of 0.04, which is acceptable.
 We therefore conclude that the estimated $\pk$ values that are used for the subsequent analysis do not show any evidence of residual foregrounds or negative systematics.
-However, the value $\sigma_{\rm Est}=2.111$ indicates that the measured $P(\kpp, \kpar)$ has fluctuations that are larger than those predicted from the system noise only.
-A possible origin of this ``excess variance'' can be traced to the strong $\nub$ dependence of $C_{\ell}(\dnu,\nub)$.
+However, the value $\sigma_{\rm Est}=1.392$ indicates that the measured $P(\kpp, \kpar)$ has fluctuations that are larger than those predicted from the system noise only.
+A possible origin of this `excess variance' can be traced to the strong $\nub$ dependence of $C_{\ell}(\dnu,\nub)$.
 Considering Figure~\ref{fig:nubar_slice_cl} that does not incorporate SCF, we see a that the strong $\nub$ dependence is expected to introduce large fluctuations in $C_{\ell}(\dnu)$, much larger than those expected from the system noise alone.
 Note that we have $\sigma_{\rm Est} \approx 95$ \citepalias{Chatterjee2024} when we do not incorporate SCF.
 Applying SCF reduces the $\nub$ dependence (Figure~\ref{fig:maps2r-nubar-slice}), and the level of fluctuations is reduced.
-However, there is still some residual $\nub$ dependence which manifests itself as excess fluctuations, and we have $\sigma_{\rm Est}=2.111$.
+However, there is still some residual $\nub$ dependence which manifests itself as excess fluctuations, and we have $\sigma_{\rm Est}=1.392$.
 We note that several earlier works \citep{Mertens2020, Pal2020} and \citep{Pal2022, Elahi2023, Elahi2023b, Elahi2024} have reported such excess variance for the EoR and post-EoR 21-cm power spectrum respectively.
-We further note that the PDF of $X$ is somewhere in between a Lorentzian and a t-distribution, which is similar to the findings of \cite{Elahi2023, Elahi2023b, Elahi2024}.
-For the subsequent analysis, we have scaled the system noise only error predictions with $\sigma_{\rm Est}$ to account for the excess variance {\it i.e.} we have used $ \delta P(\kpp, \kpar) = \sigma_{\rm Est} \times \delta P_{N}(\kpp, \kpar) $ to predict the statistical fluctuations expected in the measured $P(\kpp, \kpar)$.
+We note that, the value of $\sigma_{\rm Est}$ increases if we include the modes from $\kpp > 0.5 \, {\rm Mpc}^{-1}$ as the residual foreground contaminations are higher in these $\kpp$ bins.
+On the other hand the value of $\sigma_{\rm Est}$ changes between $1.2-1.4$ if we discard some of the $\kpp$ bins which are within $\kpp \le 0.5 \, {\rm Mpc}^{-1}$.
+To achieve the best constraints on the 21-cm signal, we have used as many $\kpp$ bins as possible, as long as the distribution of $X$ is symmetric.
+We further note that the PDF of $X$ is well-modelled by a t-distribution, which is similar to the findings of \cite{Elahi2023, Elahi2023b, Elahi2024}.
+Following \cite{Pal2020, Pal2022, Elahi2023, Elahi2023b, Elahi2024} in the subsequent analysis, we have scaled the system noise only error predictions with $\sigma_{\rm Est}$ to account for the excess variance {\it i.e.} we have used $ \delta P(\kpp, \kpar) = \sigma_{\rm Est} \times \delta P_{N}(\kpp, \kpar) $ to predict the statistical fluctuations expected in the measured $P(\kpp, \kpar)$.